uutils/coreutils/src/uu/rm/BENCHMARKING.md

 - Another thing to look at would be system calls count using strace (on linux) or equivalent on other operating systems.
 - Example: `strace -c target/release/coreutils rm -rf tree`

-## Flamegraphs
+## Flamegraph

 ### samply

 [samply](https://github.com/mstange/samply) is one option for simply creating flamegraphs.
-It isues the Firefox profiler as a UI.
+It uses the Firefox profiler as a UI.

 To install:
 ```bash